 This might be interference from friends, In-laws, bosses and neighbours who take your side to show how loyal they are to you and give you more reason to hate your marriage.

 Don’t fall for it.
 Know when and how to protect your home from third party interference in marriage.

 Make decisions and keep your quarrels to yourself except it is so complicated that you need to see a counsellor – the professional person for the job.

 There’s a need for good communication skills in marriage.
-Without it, you will end up complicating issues in a bid to solve the problem.
+Without learning how to communicate respectfully, you will end up complicating issues in a bid to solve the problem.

 The solution is to ensure you take your time to construct what you want to say without letting your spouse feel bad or worse.

 It could start with an appreciation, then the main situation, and then end it with another appreciation.

 4. Absence of sexual intimacy

 Sex brings a couple together with a kind of warmness and fondness.
 It’s like the icing on the cake.